-Consider however, your pet as member of your family and the responsibility you carry for their well-being.
-Of course, the safety net of universal health-care doesn’t exist for pets.
-This means pet owners may be left unprepared for shots, vaccines, spay/neuter procedures as well as sudden and unexpected visits to the vet for prescription medications or even surgery.
-Moreover, consider that a consultation alone can cost $60 to $100 plus additional incidental costs.
+Consider, however, your pet as a member of your family and the responsibility you carry for their well-being.
+Of course, the safety net of universal healthcare doesn’t exist for pets.
+This means pet owners may be left unprepared for the cost of shots, vaccines, spay/neuter procedures as well as sudden and unexpected visits to the vet for prescription medications or even surgery.
+Moreover, consider that a consultation alone can cost $60 to $100, plus additional incidental costs.

-What Costs can I Expect as a Pet Owner?
+What Veterinary Costs can I Expect as a Pet Owner?

 The Ontario SPCA estimates that the first year of a puppy’s life costs around $1,040 in veterinary costs alone.
-These include; physical examinations, vaccines, deworming/heartworm medications, flea prevention, microchip and spay or neuter procedures.
-Subsequent year’s in the early stages of your dog’s life typically cost between $300 to $500 for essential services and more for added services like lyme disease tests, fecal examinations and dental cleaning.
+These include costs associated with physical examinations, vaccines, deworming/heartworm medication, flea prevention, microchip, and spay or neuter procedures.
+Subsequent years in the early stages of your dog’s life typically cost between $300 to $500 each, which accounts for essential services, as well as added costs for lyme disease tests, fecal examinations and dental cleaning.

-Depending on your willingness to pay for critical care, you may want to weigh out the costs of a pet insurance plan.
+Depending on your willingness to pay for critical care, you may want to weigh out the costs of investing in health insurance for pets.
 The North American Pet Health Insurance Association reports that about 1.4 million pets are insured in Canada and the U.S. However, that only represents less than 1% of 174 million dogs and cats.
 Still, the number of insured pets is expected to grow for the following reasons:

 - Shifting attitudes towards pet wellness, with owners demanding better and more advanced care for their companion animals

 - Improved availability of technologically sophisticated equipment to veterinary clinics